Örebro University: Student union board

 Directly subordinate to Örebro Student Union's (ÖS) council is the union board – Örebro Student Union's highest executive body.

 The union board consists of the president of ÖS, the two vice presidents of ÖS and one member from each section (usually the president or vice president of the section).
 The main task of the Student Union Board can be summarized as implementing the council's decisions and managing the organization.

 Kårsektionerna

-The student union is divided into sections "Kårsektioner" that represent the different programs and faculties that are available at Örebro University. Örebro studentkår have 9 different sections called; Corax, DokSek, GIH, Grythyttan, Qultura, Serum, Sesam, Sobra and TekNat.
+The student union is divided into sections "Kårsektioner" that represent the different programs and faculties that are available at Örebro University. Örebro studentkår have 10 different sections called; Corax, DokSek, GIH, Grythyttan, Nexus, Qultura, Serum, Sesam, Sobra and TekNat.

-There is also one un-official student section at Örebro University called ESN which contains all the exchange students who come to study at the university.
-ESN does not have any voting power in the student union, as its members are only students at the university for a short time.
+Nexus is the official student section at Örebro University that represents all international students at undergraduate and graduate level.
+The section was established in 2024, replacing the former student association ESN (Erasmus Student Network) Örebro, which had been previously serves as the main organization supporting and representing international student at the university.

 Each student section has its own given colour which also translates onto their student overall, or "Ovve".
 The different colours help in identifying different sections from each other, for example during the student introduction or just on a night out at the student club.